Anthropology

 b) an undergraduate academic study programme, adopted before 11 June 2004 (pre-reform study programme);

-c) a specialisation study programme after having graduated from a study programme, adopted before 11 June 2004 (pre-reform study programme), if a candidate has completed all the study obligations relevant for further study prior to enrolment.
+c) a specialisation study programme after having graduated from a study programme, adopted before 11 June 2004 (pre-reform study programme), provided that a candidate has completed all the study obligations relevant for further study prior to enrolment.
 Study obligations in the amount from 30 ECTS to 60 ECTS credit points are determined by the competent Faculty Commission, based on the individual application, taking into account the field of previous study.
 Additional examinations must be completed prior to entry into the programme or during the previous study;

 e) a comparable education abroad and have been, in the process of recognition of their qualification and in accordance with Assessment and Recognition of Education Act, legally granted the right to continue their studies in the study programme.

-the candidates are selected according to:
+In case of enrolment limitation the candidates are selected according to:

-• the average grade on all previous exams (50 %) and
+- average grade of all exams (50 %),

-Additional Documents required for the Admission Procedure
+Additional documents required for the admission procedure

 Along with the application candidate shall also enclose: